National Debate Coaches Association National Championships

 Email: cydmarie.minierciriaco@saschools.org

 2. WEIGH WELL.
 I often find it difficult to judge rounds involving little to no weighing.
-I HIGHLY consider impacts in my decision-making.
+I HIGHLY consider impact calc in my decision-making.

-3. I pay close attention to the rebuttal speeches.
-Stay away from being redundant, meaning your rebuttal speeches shouldn’t sound like your constructive speeches.
+3. Rebuttal Speeches: Stay away from being redundant, meaning your rebuttal speeches shouldn’t sound like your constructive speeches.
 Paint a picture, and tell me why your side should win.
-I

 4. Create a legitimate clash.
 Please show me the contrast between your world and your opponent’s world.
 Make the distinction obvious to me.

-6. I enjoy cross-examination periods.
-Take advantage of your cross-examination periods and ask your opponents specific, meaningful questions.
-Try not to waste your C/X time asking clarifying questions.
+5. I enjoy cross-examination/cross-fire periods.
+Take advantage of your c/x periods and ask your opponents specific, meaningful questions.

 BEST OF LUCK AND HAVE FUN! :)